-This important mind/body/nature connection that the garden program provides is not only vital to young children’s physical and mental health, but allows for movement, sensory learning, and opportunities for social growth.
-Children learn from each other’s experiences and develop social skills in the garden that include peaceful sharing, taking turns, and cooperation.
-Gardening is a group activity that fosters a sense of teamwork and ownership in students, requiring children to work together to determine which foods to grow, how to delegate tasks, problem solving, and how to share their harvest.
+This critical mind/body/nature connection that the garden program provides is vital to young children’s physical and mental health and allows for movement, sensory learning, and opportunities for social growth.
+Children learn from each other’s experiences and develop social skills in the garden, including peaceful sharing, taking turns, and cooperation.
+Gardening is a group activity that fosters a sense of teamwork and ownership in students, requiring children to work together to determine which foods to grow, how to delegate tasks, problem-solving, and how to share their harvest.
 In this way, children develop confidence in themselves and their classmates as they work together toward a common goal.

 The organic gardening program also helps connect children to their food from seed to table.
-By encouraging children to be active participants in the garden’s success, they are given the opportunity to see food develop from a seed through all the changes and processes it undergoes before arriving at the table.
+By encouraging children to be active participants in the garden’s success, they are allowed to see food develop from a seed through all the changes and processes it undergoes before arriving at the table.
 Children actively plant seeds, water them, maintain the garden beds, and participate in both harvesting and preparing cooked meals.
-Along the way, they learn about the importance of nutrition and how individual foods both positively or negatively affect their bodies in order to gain confidence to make healthy food choices.
-Here again, research indicates that children who grow their own vegetables, engage in cooking activities, and who are repeatedly exposed to the same vegetables and foods over a period of time show an increase in preference for those foods.
+Along the way, they learn about the importance of nutrition and how individual foods positively or negatively affect their bodies to gain confidence to make healthy food choices.
+Here again, research indicates that children who grow their own vegetables engage in cooking activities, and who have repeatedly exposed to the same vegetables and foods over some time show an increase in preference for those foods.
 Having helped nourish this food from seed to table, children are more likely to try these nutritious, organically grown foods than something that is simply served to them on a plate.